 - Ageing8 to 10 months ageing in stainless steel vats

 - Tasting NoteThis Pouilly-Fuissé 2019 shows a bright color - yellow pale with green nuances.
-The nose is floral along wih fresh nuts aromas.
-Round and ample on the mouth it reveals beautiful mango flavor.
+The nose is floral along wih fresh nut aromas.
+Round and ample on the mouth it reveals beautiful mango flavors.
 Freshness on the finish.

 A pretty white with dried apples, lemons and light hay and honey.
 It's medium-to full-bodied with lovely fruit and a fresh, layered finish.
 Drink now.

 - Pouilly-Fuissé 2018 - Wine Enthusiast - January 2020 - 89/100Both Mirabelle and apricot make subtle appearances on the nose of this wine.
 The palate is textured, mellow with 2018 ripeness and smooth with rounded juiciness.